quicwg/base-drafts/draft-ietf-quic-transport.md

 from the Retry packet; see {{negotiating-connection-ids}}.
 Aside from this, the Initial packet sent by the client is subject to the same restrictions as the first Initial packet.
-A client MUST use the same cryptographic handshake message it includes in this packet.
+A client MUST use the same cryptographic handshake message it included in this packet.
 A server MAY treat a packet that contains a different cryptographic handshake message as a connection error or discard it.